 Financial advisor Allan Roth speaks against rushing into financial decisions.
 He advises that you take your time and think about it for some time, create a list of advantages and disadvantages and weigh them against each other.
 Discuss this major decision with other people who you trust and research widely on the topic.

-According to research on by the United States Census Bureau, in 2012 6.7 million aged 65 and above were still working, this number was expected to rise to 11.1 million in by the year 2018.
+According to research on by the Bureau of Labor Statistics, it’s expected that 13 million Americans age 65 will still be working in 2024.
 Working as a senior has many benefits.
 It keeps you connected to the real world through daily interaction with clients and co-workers, you make more money to support you, you retain a sense of joy and purpose.
 You do not have to work at your previous job, you can start a small business to supplement your savings and retirement benefits.
 If you like to bake, you can make cakes for weddings and birthdays, if you like knitting you can make scarves or sweaters to sell online.
 This way you do what you love while still making money.